Autodesk/go-awsecs/README.md

-# go-aws-ecs-cp-td
+# go-awsecs

-Go, AWS ECS Copy TaskDefinition
+Library and tool for AWS ECS operations.